-Policy TT1: Traffic volumes
+Policy TT1: Traffic volumes and vehicle size

-Policy TT1: Traffic volumes
+Policy TT1: Traffic volumes and vehicle size

-Due to the critical need to improve air quality and tackle congestion within the Plan Area:

-- Planning applications which can reasonably be expected to result in a significant number of additional motor vehicle journeys post-completion should provide the following information at an appropriate level of detail to allow a robust assessment of the impact of the proposal on air quality and levels of pollution: - a.
-A Transport Assessment (or Statement); - b.
-A full or outline Delivery and Servicing Management Plan (DSMP); - c.
-An Air Quality Assessment;
+- Due to the critical need to improve air quality and tackle congestion within the Plan Area, proposals that can reasonably be expected to result in a significant number of additional motor vehicle journeys post-completion should provide the following information at an appropriate level of detail to allow a robust assessment of the impact of the proposal on air quality and levels of pollution: - a) A transport assessment (or statement); - b) A full or outline delivery and servicing management plan (DSMP); - c) An air quality assessment.

-which should together demonstrate (if necessary through mitigation measures) that the impact of any such vehicle journeys will be offset so that approval will not lead to an overall decrease in air quality in the Plan Area.
+Together this information should demonstrate (if necessary, through mitigation measures) that the impact of any such vehicle journeys will be offset so that approval will not lead to an overall decrease in air quality in the Plan Area.